DataDog/hiring-engineers/answers.md

 ## COLLECTING METRICS

 Once the environment setup is done well.
-Then datadog service start collecting data for further process.
-Before that we can see overview of current status with the command *"datadog-agent status"*
+Then datadog service starts collecting data for further process.
+Before that we can see overview of current status of the agent with the command *"datadog-agent status"*

 I have used below commands that seems shortcut to see required details of datadog services.
   > *datadog-agent --help* - display all options